Vincent Robertson Hoare

 Wartime Service

-He was a trooper in the Suffolk Yeomanry in the South African War and then obtained a commission in the Rangers.
+He was a trooper in the Suffolk Yeomanry and had served in the South African War of 1899-1902, afterwards gaining a commission.
+At the outbreak of war he obtained a commission with the 12th London Regiment (Rangers) and was promoted to Major in September 1914.

 He entered France on 24 Dec 1914 with the 28th Division which was deployed to the front line of the Western Front around Ypres.